Towards White Box Deep Learning: Abstract

 \section{Abstract}

-This paper introduces \emph{semantic features} as a candidate conceptual framework for \emph{white-box} neural networks.
-A proof of concept model for informative subproblem of MNIST consists of 4 such layers with the total of \textasciitilde5K learnable parameters.
-The model is well-motivated, inherently interpretable, requires little hyperparameter tuning and achieves almost human-level \textbf{adversarial} test metrics - with \textbf{no form of adversarial training}!
+Deep neural networks learn fragile "shortcut" features, rendering them difficult to interpret (black box) and vulnerable to adversarial attacks.
+This paper proposes \emph{semantic features} as a general architectural solution to this problem.
+The main idea is to make features locality-sensitive in the adequate semantic topology of the domain, thus introducing a strong regularization.
+The proof of concept network is lightweight, inherently interpretable and achieves almost human-level \textbf{adversarial} test metrics - with \textbf{no adversarial training}!
 These results and the general nature of the approach warrant further research on semantic features.
 The code is available at \url{https://github.com/314-Foundation/white-box-nn}.